garethlau/password-creator/README.md

 - Uppercase characters
 - Special characters

-"Generate Password" creates a single password and prints to terminal.
+"Generate Password" creates a single password and prints to terminal.<br/>
 "Create Passwords" creates a user determined amount of passwords and writes it to a text file.